CSCfi/csc-user-guide/docs/apps/pcl.md

 ## Installation

-PCL was installed to Puhti via Singularity.
-The Singularity definition file is available on [CSCs 'singularity-recipes' repository](https://github.com/CSCfi/singularity-recipes/blob/main/pcl/pcl_from_ubuntu.def).
+PCL was installed to Puhti with Apptainer, using this [PCL Apptainer definition file](https://github.com/CSCfi/singularity-recipes/blob/main/pcl/pcl_from_ubuntu.def).

 ### References